ResetXPDR/MSFS_AutoFPS/README.md

       - Averaging period is 5 seconds.
   - FPS source icon - RTSS (RivaTuner Statistics Server) or MSFS.
     - **[RTSS](https://www.guru3d.com/download/rtss-rivatuner-statistics-server-download/)** is a well-established tool for FPS monitoring, widely used in the gaming community and fully compatible with MSFS.
-    - RTSS is the default FPS source and will automatically revert to MSFS as the FPS source if RTSS is not installed and running.
+    - RTSS is the default FPS source and will automatically revert to MSFS as the FPS source if RTSS is not installed and running or if Dynamic FG is the graphics mode.
     - Clicking the FPS source icon will switch the FPS source to the alternate source and the icon will change accordingly, with the added requirement that RTSS must be running in order to switch to RTSS as a source.
     - The last used FPS source will be saved and restored upon the next app launch, when a flight session begins, or when the Reset button is pressed during a flight session.
 - General